Sai-Myo-Myat/option-select/README.md

 ## Features

-- ✅ Store-based architecture (framework-agnostic)
-- ✅ Supports hierarchical data structures
+- ✅ Supports hierarchical data structures (parent item and  sub items)
 - ✅ Select, deselect, toggle items
 - ✅ Select all & deselect all functionality
 - ✅ Retrieve selected items on demand or on every selection changes happen
+- ✅ Accept isSelected for default selection, but if an item has subItems and not all subItems have isSelected: true, the parent’s isSelected state will be ignored.
+- ✅ Store-based architecture (framework-agnostic)

 ## Usage